Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Problem Formulation and Proposed Algorithm

 The (P4-1) cannot be directly reformulated as a second-order cone program (SOCP) optimization due to the presence of non-convex unit-modulus constraints in (\ref{p1}e).
-Nevertheless, the above problem resembles that of the conventional multi-user RIS beamforming optimization problem \cite{RIS, Ruizhang_ISAC}.
-In particular, it can be observed that constraints (\ref{p1}c) and (\ref{p1}d) can be reformulated into quadratic constraints by introducing $\mathbf{r}_k=\mathrm{diag}(\mathbf{f}^H\mathbf{H}_\textrm{AP,RIS}^H)\mathbf{h}_{\textrm{RIS},k}$ and the problem (P4-1) is then transformed into
+Nevertheless, the above problem resembles that of the conventional multi-user RIS beamforming optimization problem \cite{Ruizhang_ISAC}.
+In particular, since the constraints (\ref{p1}c) and (\ref{p1}d) can be reformulated into quadratic constraints by introducing $\mathbf{r}_k=\mathrm{diag}(\mathbf{f}^H\mathbf{H}_\textrm{AP,RIS}^H)\mathbf{h}_{\textrm{RIS},k}$, the problem (P4-1) is then transformed into